 How to Help a Child with Reading Comprehension Problems

-Basically if a person reads and does not remember what they read, or if they don’t understand what they read, then they have not comprehended.
+If a person reads and does not remember what they read or doesn’t understand what they read, then they have not comprehended.

 What are some issues underlying lack of comprehension?

-The child might be working so hard on trying to sound out words that he/she cannot focus on what the words mean.
+The child might be working so hard on trying to sound out words that they cannot focus on what the words mean.

 The child might have a vague general notion about what they read, but details are completely missing.
 For example, to your question, “What did you just read about?” their answer might be just, “A dog.”

 The child might have come to believe that “reading” means correctly calling out words or correctly sounding out words.
 They might need to be told exactly what reading is!
 That words carry meaning and tell us lots of things.

 Another “culprit” is the constant stream of media our children are exposed to.
 Think about it.
 When children are watching TV or playing video games or engaging in apps, much of the content is delivered to them in pictures with words playing a minor role in communication.
 Two things are happening here: pictures that convey meaning are made FOR them, so their brains don’t have to visualize, and they are losing the ability to visualize from lack of use.
 So much about TV, movies, videos, games, and apps actually stunts the development of a “language sense” because content is delivered to often passive children.
 Kids engaging in media don’t even have to think.
 Just take in mindlessly.
 I know this is somewhat over generalized, but in broad strokes this happens with over exposure to media.